slerman12/Help-me/2-Opposing-views.md

 1. Advance notice from employee.
 2. With a *really* good provided excuse.
 3. And as will be shown later, the employer violated the policy handbook that requires the action.
+4. And the action itself, in the employee's case, wasn't justified.

 ## Charles Venuto